 Close to 1,000 babies are delivered at Community Hospital East every year.
 Why do families choose Community East when they are expecting a baby?
 Convenient access is one reason.
 Several outpatient locations serve the eastside—Community Health Pavilion Washington, Community Health Pavilion Shadeland, Community Health Pavilion East, and Community Hospital East Professional Building on the hospital campus.
 To learn more about maternity services at Community Health Network, visit eCommunity.com/ob

 With a number of OB/GYN physicians practicing at Community East and a family medicine residency program with full-time faculty and residents, patients have convenient access when they need it.
-“You are guaranteed to get in within 48 hours, and sometimes even the same day,” said Thomas A. Ferrara, M.D., medical director, women’s health services for Community Physician Network.
+Patients are guaranteed to get in within 48 hours, and sometimes even the same day.

 Breastfeeding drop-in center